bigzam/APITest/README.md

 This project is built using VS 2013 and .NET Framework 4.5.1

-For simplicity I used direct links to assemblies and not Nuget packages
+For simplicity I used direct links to assemblies and not Nuget packages There is hardcoded demo api key, you may change it with your key.

 Known issues:
 It looks like documentation on Response fields here https://api.data.gov/docs/nrel/transportation/alt-fuel-stations-v1/